11 Expert-Backed Strategies to Become an Exceptional Manager

 Communicate Open & Clearly

-Open Body Language: Myself presenting at a 200 strong All Managers Meeting” at our campus in India
+Open Body Language: Myself presenting at a 200-strong All Managers Meeting” at our campus in India

 Toastmasters International is a great not-for-profit organization where you can work on confident communication and public speaking techniques.
-It is the single best way to learn the art of communication for a small price and make friends simultaneously.
+It is the best way to learn the art of communication for a small price and make friends simultaneously.

 9. Set Great Goals, Not Tasks